 The PSHRE curriculum at The Hundred of Hoo academy is designed to ensure that pupils are fully supported in their journey to becoming a well-rounded citizen prepared for life in Modern Britain.

-Personal Development is an extremely important part of the curriculum, which is discreetly taught at year 7, 8 and 9, throughout from time to all year groups and supplemented for key stage 4 through targeted days off timetable throughout the year.
+Personal Development is an extremely important part of the curriculum, which is discreetly taught at year 7, 8, 9 and 10, throughout from time to all year groups.

 The curriculum has been well designed to support the following key areas: